perrygeo/pyimpute/README.md

 ### Overview

-*Geospatial prediction* is a broad term for techniques aimed at estimating detailed characteristics of the landscape based on sparse observations.
+*Imputation* and *Geospatial prediction* are broad terms for techniques aimed at estimating spatially-explicity characteristics of the landscape based on sparse observations.

 The observations, known as the **training data**, contain:

 * **explanatory** variables: relatively inexpensive to measure or predict; explain the spatial patterns of response variables
 * **response** variables: relatively expensive or impossible to obtain